actionhero/www.actionherojs.com/tutorials/actions.md

 ## Versions

 Actionhero supports multiple versions of the same action.
 This will allow you to support actions/routes of the same name with upgraded functionality.
-To create actions of the same name with various versions, set the `version` paramiter.
+To create actions of the same name with various versions, set the `version` parameter.

 ```js
 import { Action } from "actionhero";